-The ultimate responsibility for selection of library materials rests with the Library Director who operates within the framework of the policies determined by the Liberty Library Association.
+The ultimate responsibility for selection of library materials rests with the library director operating within the framework of the policies enunciated herein, and adhering to generally accepted professional practices.
 Purchase suggestions from the general public are encouraged and are given serious consideration.

 - Quality, including accuracy, authority, currency, and level of production.

-- Reviews found in professional and general periodicals and lists of award winners
+- Reviews found in professional journals and general periodicals and lists of award winners.

-The Library keeps the collection vital and useful by retaining or replacing materials, and by removing, on a systematic and continuous basis, those works that are worn, outdated, of little historical significance, or no longer in demand.
-Materials are removed at the decision of the Library Director, and the materials may be sold, discarded, given away for free or for a donation, or be given to local philanthropic, educational, cultural or other organizations.
+Removal from collection – In order to keep the collection vital and useful, a continual weeding process takes place.
+Items are discarded if worn, outdated, of little historical significance, or no longer in demand.
+Materials are removed at the decision of the Library Director, and the materials may be sold, discarded, given away for free, or be given to local philanthropic, educational, cultural or other organizations.

-Because services and the needs of the community change, this materials selection policy is revised as needed and/or is reviewed at least every five years.
+Because the needs of the community change, this materials selection policy is revised as needed and/or is reviewed at least every five years.